jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 As covered in the mobile section above, there are other ways of accessing your project.
 All the URLs listed when you start `browser-sync` will work too.

+### OTHER QUESTIONS?
-**Have other questions?
-Let me know (by email or by creating an "issue" on this repository) and I can add them here!**
+Have other questions?
+Let me know (by email or by creating an ["issue"](https://github.com/jeffThompson/CreativeProgramming2/issues/new) on this repository) and I can add them here!